How to Start an LLC in Idaho? (In 10 Easy Steps)

 8. File Your Idaho LLC Annual Report (Mandatory)

-• Deadline: The report is due every year by the end of your LLC’s anniversary month.
-The first report is due the year following your LLC’s formation.
+• Deadline: The report is due by the end of your LLC's anniversary month each year.
+Your first report is due the year after your LLC was formed.

-• Filing Process: The preferred method for filing is online via the SOSBiz website.
-You'll need to log into your account, fill out the annual report form, and submit it.
+• Filing Process: File online through the SOSBiz website.
+Log in, complete the annual report form, and submit.

 9. Obtain Business Licenses and Permits